richyjackson/richyjackson.github.io/exam/warehouses.md

 | 4XL | 128 | 0.035556 |
 | 5XL | 256 | 0.071111 |
 | 6XL | 512 | 0.142222 |

+> Data loading speed does not increase with size as files are loaded consecutively and are influenced by the number and size of files